sourcegraph/about/content/blogposts/2024/cody-vscode-1-20-0-release.md

 * [Google docs](https://openctx.org/docs/providers/google-docs)
 * [Sourcegraph code search](https://openctx.org/docs/providers/sourcegraph-search)

 To try it out, add context providers to your VS Code settings.
-For examples, to utilize the [DevDocs provider](https://openctx.org/docs/providers/devdocs), add the following to your `settings.json`:
+For example, to use the [DevDocs provider](https://openctx.org/docs/providers/devdocs), add the following to your `settings.json`:

 ```javascript
 "openctx.providers": {